 When consistent reviews of policy compliance do not exist, disastrous results can occur to your card program.
 Such results include fraud, misuse, and overspending, among many other things.
 Card Integrity’s Data-Wise service offers a monthly thorough review of every transaction.
 Card Integrity’s unique Data-Wise service can ensure that all cardholder expenses are in-line with your most current policies and procedures.
 Another effective control to protect policy compliance is training.
 Card Integrity’s cardholder training program can create effective training courses based on your particular policies and procedures.
 This will allow cardholders to clearly understand what the cardholder policy entails.
 Call us today at 630-501-1507 or click HERE to contact us via our online form to find out more information on how our services can help you achieve policy compliance for your card program.

-For more best practices to apply to your P-Card program, download the Card Integrity Guide to P-Card Program Best Practices.
+For more best practices to apply to your card program, download the Card Integrity Guide to P-Card Program Best Practices.